 I. Introduction

-The interstate transport provision in Clean Air Act (CAA) section 110(a)(2)(D)(i) (also called “ the good neighbor” provision) requires each state to submit a State Implementation Plan (SIP) that prohibits emissions that will have certain adverse air quality effects in other states.
-This SIP submittal is due within three years after the Environmental Protection Agency adopts a new or revised National Ambient Air Quality Standard (NAAQS).
+The interstate transport provision in the CAA section 110(a)(2)(D)(i) (also called “ the good neighbor” provision) requires each state to submit a State Implementation Plan (SIP) that prohibits emissions that will have certain adverse air quality effects in other states.
+This SIP submittal is due within three years after the Environmental Protection Agency (EPA) adopts a new or revised National Ambient Air Quality Standard (NAAQS).